DQMinh1102/EEG/README.md

 Result: Successfully fabricated a fully functional product system that detects, stores and reviews the records.

 *GUI

 User can view signal in real time.
-Beside, they can stores and reviews the records.
+Beside, they can store and review the records.